The case of HD 106906 debris disc: A binary's revenge: Variations and Implications: A Discussion

 Accounting for uncertainties on the planetary orbit as we did in Section \ref{variations_planet_rL}, we noted significant shifts in the Laplace radius which can alter this bimodal distribution significantly.
-An extreme of course is a system where the perturbations due to the planet are negligible, which occurs when its true semi-major axis and eccentricity are towards the upper and lower ends of their estimated range, respectively (see Figure \ref{fig:radius} and last panel of Figure \ref{surface_density_varying_rL}).
+An extreme of course is a system where the perturbations due to the planet are negligible, and this occurs when the planet's actual semi-major axis and eccentricity are towards the upper and lower ends of their estimated range, respectively (see Figure \ref{fig:radius} and last panel of Figure \ref{surface_density_varying_rL}).
 In this case, the dominance of the inner binary over the planet leads to the sculpting of a single, rather than two, Gaussian distribution in inclination centered around $0^{\circ}$.
-In the opposite case where the planet overshadows the binary's gravitational field, the vertical distribution is expected to show only a single peak, but now centered around large values, at least at the late times, as seen when we mute the inner binary in Figure \ref{Histograms}.
-Thus, both the number and positions of peaks in the vertical distribution of planetesimals could indirectly help constrain the outer planetary orbit, thus complementing future RV and astrometric measurements of HD 106906 b.
-Yet another reason to look forward for future high-resolution ALMA observations resolving the vertical thickness of the HD 106906 disc (see also Section \ref{variations_planet_rL}, where we discuss $\bar{e}_{\rm d}$)\footnote{The axisymmetric structure of the disc reported in \cite{kral2020survey} and \cite{meredith_106906} favors a Laplace dynamical regime in which the stellar binary dominates the full disc, which would in turn favor a dominant cold population in any future sufficiently resolved characterization of the disc's vertical structure.}.
+In the opposite case where the planet overshadows the binary's gravitational field, the vertical distribution is expected in the longterm to show a single peak which is now centered around large values, as seen when we mute the inner binary in Figure \ref{Histograms}.
+Thus, both the number and positions of peaks in the vertical distribution of planetesimals could help constrain the planet's orbit.
+Their mapping will have to await future high-resolution ALMA observations, and can then indirectly complement future RV and astrometric measurements of HD 106906 b. (see also Section \ref{variations_planet_rL}, where we discuss $\bar{e}_{\rm d}$)\footnote{The axisymmetric structure of the disc reported in \cite{kral2020survey} and \cite{meredith_106906} favors a Laplace dynamical regime in which the stellar binary dominates the full disc, which would in turn favor a dominant cold population in any future sufficiently resolved characterization of the disc's vertical structure.}.

 Finally, and conversely, future refinements in the mass and orbital parameters of HD 106906 b could provide further support [or lack thereof depending on the findings] for the dominant role of the binary in this specific system.
 This represents a promising avenue, especially in light of the advent of JWST which could directly image planets of $\gtrsim 0.1 M_{\rm J}$ at separations of $\sim 100$ au and beyond \citep[e.g.,][]{carter2021direct}.